 Stormwater runoff from construction sites is a major source of pollution that can degrade water quality in the San Francisco Bay.
 To reduce the discharge of pollution to the local storm drain system, the city adopted the Construction Site Runoff Ordinance in 2013.
 The San Francisco Public Utilities Commission (SFPUC) now manages the Construction Site Runoff Control Program to ensure that all construction sites implement Best Management Practices (BMPs) to control construction site runoff.

 To help construction professionals comply with the requirements, we have developed a Best Management Practices Handbook and Technical Standards and Guidelines.
-For construction sites that disturb 5,000 square feet or more of ground surface, we require the submittal of an Erosion and Sediment Control Plan and Project Application, and subsequently grant Construction Site Runoff Control Permits.
+For construction sites that disturb 5,000 square feet or more of ground surface, we require the submittal of an Erosion and Sediment Control Plan and Permit Application, and subsequently grant Construction Site Runoff Control Permits.

 Do the requirements apply to my project?